A new book on attention and focus for key stage 1 and early years teachers (that doesn’t talk about executive functions!)

 Educational Neuroscience Collaboration and Research UK (ENCoRe UK) is pleased to announce its very first conference in London, to be held at Birkbeck University of London on 24th and 25th April 2025.
 This two-day event will bring together experts, researchers, and students to foster collaboration and innovation in the field of educational neuroscience.

 Keynote presentations will be delivered by Prof. Usha Goswami and Prof. Paul Howard Jones, alongside short talks, poster sessions, and discussion tables.
-Researchers from The Millennium Core for the Science of Learning (MiNSoL), Chile will also present in a special session.
 The conference is sponsored by Learnus.

 For more information, see here.